dice-group/IGUANA/docs/usage/tutorial.md

 ```

-This will provide a list of all task, naming the dataset, the connection and the no. of queries which were succesfully executed
+This will provide a list of all tasks, with their respective dataset, connection, and the number of successfully executed queries.

 We will however not go into detail on how to read the results.
-This can be read at [Benchmark Results](../results/)
+Further details can be read at [Benchmark Results](./results).